wieslawsoltes/Dock/docs/dock-enums.md

 ## GripMode

-Determines how the grip element of a splitter behaves.
+Determines how the grip element in tool chrome behaves (used by tool docks).

 | Value | Description |
 | ----- | ----------- |